theforeman/foreman-ansible-modules/docs/modules/foreman_environment_module.rst

 Authors
 ~~~~~~~

-- Sean O'Keeffe (@sean797)
+- Bernhard Suttner(@_sbernhard) ATIX AG

 .. hint::
-    If you notice any issues in this documentation you can `edit this document <https://github.com/theforeman/foreman-ansible-modules/edit/master/modules/foreman_search_facts.py?description=%3C!---%20Your%20description%20here%20--%3E%0A%0A%2Blabel:%20docsite_pr>`_ to improve it.
+    If you notice any issues in this documentation you can `edit this document <https://github.com/theforeman/foreman-ansible-modules/edit/master/modules/foreman_environment.py?description=%3C!---%20Your%20description%20here%20--%3E%0A%0A%2Blabel:%20docsite_pr>`_ to improve it.